Germany set to impose gas levy on consumers to support ailing importers | Headlines

 Germany set to impose gas levy on consumers to support ailing importers

-The levy aims to share the additional costs for replacing gas from Russia among all gas users and prevent insolvencies among gas traders.
-Households and industrial consumers with long-term contracts will be hit by the charge, which will be valid until the end of September, 2024, the document showed.
+The levy aims to share the additional costs for replacing gas from Russia among all users, and prevent insolvencies among gas traders.
+Households and industrial consumers with long-term contracts will be hit by the charge, which will be valid until the end of September 2024, the document showed.

 Germany is set to impose a levy on all gas consumers from Oct.
-1 aimed at helping suppliers grappling with soaring gas import prices, a draft law showed on Thursday.
-The levy aims to share the additional costs for replacing gas from Russia among all gas users and prevent insolvencies among gas traders.
+1 aimed at helping suppliers struggling with soaring gas import prices, a draft law showed on Thursday.
+The levy aims to share the additional costs for replacing gas from Russia among all users, and prevent insolvencies among gas traders.

+Households and industrial consumers with long-term contracts will be hit by the charge, which will be valid until the end of September 2024, the document showed.
+Gas importers will have to bear rising costs by themselves until the levy kicks in.
+The levy is a boon for ailing importers, most notably Uniper , Germany's largest recipient of Russian gas, which received a state bail-out last week, and EnBW's gas division VNG, the second-biggest.

 More details about the levy will be announced in August, the document showed.
 Local utility association VKU welcomed the measure, adding the levy should be raised or extended if high prices persist.